-(ii) If(ii) Except for Developments financed with a Direct Loan as the senior debt and the DCR is greater than the maximum, the recommendations of the Report may be based on an increase to debt service and the Underwriter will make adjustments to the assumed financing structure in the order presented in subclauses (I) - (III) of this clause subject to a Direct Loan NOFA and program rules:
+(ii) If Except for Developments financed with a Direct Loan as the senior debt and the DCR is greater than the maximum, the recommendations of the Report may be based on an increase to debt service and the Underwriter will make adjustments to the assumed financing structure in the order presented in subclauses (I) - (III) of this clause subject to a Direct Loan NOFA and program rules:

-- (I) an increase to the interest rate up to the highest interest rate on any senior debt or if no senior debt a market rate determined by the Underwriter based on current market interest rates; - (II) or a decrease in the amortization period but not less than thirty (30) years; - (III) an assumed increase in the permanent loan amount for non-Department funded loans based upon the rates and terms in the permanent loan term sheet as long as they are within the ranges in subparagraphs (A) and (B) of this paragraph. - (iii) For Housing Tax Credit Developments, a reduction in the recommended Housing Credit Allocation Amount may be made based on the Gap Method described in subsection (c)(2) of this section as a result of an increased debt assumption, if any. - (iv) For Developments financed with a Direct Loan subordinate to FHA financing, DCR on the Direct Loan will be calculated using 75% percent of the Surplus Cash (as defined by the applicable FHA program). - (v) The Underwriter may limit total debt service that is senior to a Direct Loan to produce an acceptable DCR on the Direct Loan and may limit total debt service if the Direct Loan is the senior primary debt. - (5) Long Term Pro forma.
-The Underwriter will create a 30-year operating pro forma using the following criteria provided in subparagraphs (A) to (C) of this paragraph: - (A) The Underwriter's or Applicant's first year stabilized pro forma as determined by paragraph (3) of this subsection. - (B) A 2 percent on annual growth factor is utilized for income and a 3 percent annual growth factor is utilized for operating expenses except for management fees that are calculated based on a percentage of each year's EGI. - (C) Adjustments may be made to the long term pro forma if satisfactory support documentation is provided by the Applicant or as independently determined by the Underwriter. - (e) Total Housing Development Costs.
+(I) an increase to the interest rate up to the highest interest rate on any senior debt or if no senior debt a market rate determined by the Underwriter based on current market interest rates;

+(II) or a decrease in the amortization period but not less than thirty (30) years;

+(III) an assumed increase in the permanent loan amount for non-Department funded loans based upon the rates and terms in the permanent loan term sheet as long as they are within the ranges in subparagraphs (A) and (B) of this paragraph.

+(iii) For Housing Tax Credit Developments, a reduction in the recommended Housing Credit Allocation Amount may be made based on the Gap Method described in subsection (c)(2) of this section as a result of an increased debt assumption, if any.

+(iv) For Developments financed with a Direct Loan subordinate to FHA financing, DCR on the Direct Loan will be calculated using 75% of the Surplus Cash (as defined by the applicable FHA program).

+(v) The Underwriter may limit total debt service that is senior to a Direct Loan to produce an acceptable DCR on the Direct Loan and may limit total debt service if the Direct Loan is the senior primary debt.

+(5) Long Term Pro forma.
+The Underwriter will create a 30-year operating pro forma using the followingcriteria provided in subparagraphs (A) to (C) of this paragraph:

+(A) The Underwriter's or Applicant's first year stabilized pro forma as determined by paragraph (3) of this subsection.

+(B) A 2% annual growth factor is utilized for income and a 3% annual growth factor is utilized for operating expenses except for management fees that are calculated based on a percentage of each year's EGI.

+(C) Adjustments may be made to the long term pro forma if satisfactory support documentation is provided by the Applicant or as independently determined by the Underwriter.

+(e) Total Housing Development Costs.
 The Department's estimate of the Total Housing Development Cost will be based on the Applicant's Development cost schedule to the extent that costs can be verified to a reasonable degree of certainty with documentation from the Applicant and tools available to the Underwriter.
-For New Construction Developments, the Underwriter's total cost estimate will be used unless the Applicant's Total Housing Development Cost is within 5-percent% of the Underwriter's estimate.
-The Department's estimate of the Total Housing Development Cost for Rehabilitation Developments or Adaptive Reuse Developments will be based in accordance withon the estimated cost provided in the PCASWCR for the scope of work as defined by the Applicant and §11.306(a)(5) of this chapter (relating to PCASWCR Guidelines)-); the Underwriter may make adjustments to the PCA estimated costs.
-If the Applicant's cost estimate is utilized and the Applicant's line item costs are inconsistent with documentation provided in the Application or program rules, the Underwriter may make adjustments to the Applicant's Total Housing Development Cost.
+For New Construction Developments, the Underwriter's total cost estimate will be used unless the Applicant's Total Housing Development Cost is within 5% of the Underwriter's estimate.
+The Department's estimate of the Total Housing Development Cost for Rehabilitation Developments or Adaptive Reuse Developments will be based in accordance withon the estimated cost provided in the PCASCR for the scope of work as defined by the Applicant and §11.306(a)(5) of this chapter (relating to PCASCR Guidelines); the Underwriter may make adjustments to the PCA estimated costs.
+If the Applicant's cost estimate is utilized and the Applicant's line item costs are inconsistent with documentation provided in the Application provided in the Applicant's to the Applicant's Total Housing Development's cost estimate is utilized and the Applicant's line item costs are inconsistent with documentation provided in the Application provided provided provided prov